Funiel298/Data-Science-Jobs-and-Salary-Analysis/README.md

 # Data-Science-Jobs-and-Salary-Analysis

+## Description

+This Analysis about a few things like:
+1) Correlation between salaries and experience level
+2) Distribution of data science jobs across different company locations
+3) Most Common Data Science Job Titles and Categories
+4) Trends in job titles and categories over the years
+5) Distribution of employment types and work settings
+6) How company size correlates with salaries and job roles
+7) How the data science job market has evolved over the years
+8) Building predictive model to estimate salaries based on various features in the dataset like experience level, company's location, company's size and others.

 ## Links

-Kaggle Dataset Link: https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data Link for downloading dataset: https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data/download?datasetVersionNumber=6 Link to my code in Kaggle: https://www.kaggle.com/datasets/danieldarbekov/data-science-jobs-and-salary-analysis/code?datasetId=4286850&sortBy=dateRun&tab=profile
+Kaggle Dataset Link: https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data

+Link for downloading dataset: https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data/download?datasetVersionNumber=6

+Link to my code in Kaggle: https://www.kaggle.com/datasets/danieldarbekov/data-science-jobs-and-salary-analysis/code?datasetId=4286850&sortBy=dateRun&tab=profile

 ## About Dataset